 With crisp air even in summer, it’s an ideal hill resort where you can amble with your group or loved ones, inhaling the fresh misty breeze.

 Many old-world bungalows and picturesque cottages offer restful accommodation.

 Lonavala’s Bushy Dam in monsoon overflows unbridled and is a favorite among the young and the restless.
 The Lonavala Lake comes alive with pedal boats strewn across its placid waters.

 Khandala is the more pastoral of the two and is equally pleased with its pretty villas that offer cozy comfort.
 The Rye Forest and the Bhangerwadi areas are known for their scenic villas.

-The Duke’s Nose Hill, with its peculiar shape, never fails to attract photographers, both the novice and the ace!
+With its peculiar shape, the Duke’s Nose Hill never fails to attract photographers, both the novice and the ace!
 With the monsoon cloaking the hills in an emerald green cover over which ride a whiff of mist clothed in white, the place suffuses your senses with a quiet peace!
 Silver cascades wind through these verdant greens in monsoon, completing the picture that makes for a perfect frame!